mikebway/gogql/README.md

 # A Simple GraphQL Client For Go

+## Early Stage Project

+As the project stands at this stage, the "client" only supports queries and not mutations or subscriptions.
+Whether I wil take it much beyond this point I am not yet sure.
+It was a useful learning exercise to create it but there are perhaps more complete implementations availble form other sources that make further effor moot?

 ## Installation

 The `gqlclient` package is designed to be used in conjunction with the Go modules dependency